stamby/file-sequencer/README.md

 # file-sequencer

-Renames files to make a sequence with them.
+Renames files to make a sequence with them, in the order in which they were passed as arguments.

+Usage: run `./file-sequencer.sh --help`

 Recommended usage: sorting them by date